MYusufY/MYusufY/README.md

 ### Hi there 👋
-Im Yusuf, a 13 y.o. 🇹🇷 kid with hundreds of hobbies but no time :)
+Im Yusuf, a 13 y.o. software developer :)

 ### Some of my hobbies are:
 - Robotics